Dauniusha/JS-project/README.md

 06.07.2021: Start do lobby.
 TODO: End lobby and do routing.
 07.07.2021: Start do ts lobby, header, footer.
 TODO: End ts lobby and do routing.
 08.07.2021: Done visual ts lobby, header, footer.
 TODO: End animation ts lobby and do routing.
+09.07.2021: Done styles for lobby, animations, routing.
+TODO: Start do moves table.
+10.07.2021: Start do moves table.
+TODO: Do move recording and full game cycle.